Sync Technologies Explained

 Solution:

-- Automatically display the same frame multiple times
+- Automatically monitor the same frame multiple times

 - Example: Display 20FPS twice to achieve 40Hz effect